Jaipur-pink-panthers/Pink_Panthers_Testing/README.md

 Website is about Jaipur Tourism .
-We have to make people to visit Jaipur.
+We make people to visit Jaipur.